muratk5n/thirdwave/en/README.md

 Why is it assumed there will be 'urban fighting' in Kyiv, Ukranian cities?
 Attackers can easily shell, bomb Kyiv into a big pile of rubble wout taking a step into the city.

 ---

+WaPo: "Zelensky receives standing ovation, calls for more support in address to U.K. Parliament via video"

+---